 - Once you have placed all of the phyllo sheets, overlap and tuck in the edges, to create a pie ending on all sides.
 Sprinkle all of the remaining butter on top.
 Add 1,5 tablespoon of water in the bowl or pot you kept the melted butter and scrape any of its leftovers, with the pastry brush.
 Then drizzle this water all over the pie.
 With the pastry brush gently tap on top for the phyllo to stick together.

-- Thawed the top phyllo's with a knife, dividing into 16 square pieces (don't let the knife reach all the way to the bottom).
+- Scar the top phyllo's with a knife, dividing into 16 square pieces (don't let the knife reach all the way to the bottom).
 Bake for about 20 minutes until golden brown on top.
 Shake the pan a bit to see if the pie moves in the pan, to make sure it's baked at the bottom as well.

 - Cut and serve the pie.
 Once the pie has reached room temperature you may keep it inside your oven or in a food container for up to a day at room temperature (20-25 degrees Celcius).
 It won't spoil because the feta cheese is salty enough to preserve it.
 If you have leftovers beyond that, that you need to refrigerate, then you may reheat the pie in the microwave on medium after taking it out of the fridge.